Who We Are

 The purpose of the Regional Animal Shelter is to take care of any and all dogs which find themselves coming through its doors.
 Many dogs that enter Regional are just visiting – they are quickly reunited with their families after going on a grand adventure outside of the house.
 But for those whose owners never come, or for those who were not taken care of, the Annex is a place of love and healing until their forever homes are found.
 The Annex is so small we are often unable to take surrenders and we have no safe space for cats.
 We have broken ground on our new facility and will be able to better serve the population at large once it is completed.

-Ultimately, we will still be constructing, funding, operating, and maintaining a new animal shelter in Johnstown, NY to best serve the animals in the region as there is still a dire need for help in the stray and unwanted animal population.
-It is our goal to provide immediate shelter and care for any and all homeless or abused animals and shelter them until such time as they are redeemed to their owners, adopted into new families, or humanely dealt with.
+Ultimately, we will still be constructing, funding, operating, and maintaining a new animal shelter in the region to best serve the animals in the region as there is still a dire need for help in the stray and unwanted animal population.
+It is our goal to provide immediate shelter and care for any and all homeless or abused animals and shelter them until such time as they are redeemed to their owners, adopted into new families.
 We intend to provide services 24 hours a day, 7 days a-week, and respond to the public and municipalities that we serve.

 Also, by actively seeking grants and funding, we hope to help reduce the stray animal population to zero by participating in any spay/neuter programs available and to actively promote education, training, and public awareness.
 The new shelter will have space for education classes and the facilities for on-site low cost spay/neuter, rabies, and microchip clinics.